pdiercks/fenics_helpers/README.md

 ![local damage plot](examples/kappa_plot.png)

-The [local damage](examples(local_damage.py) example illustrates the use of `.boundary` to conveniently select the boundaries like
+The [local damage](examples/local_damage.py) example illustrates the use of `.boundary` to conveniently select the boundaries like

 ~~~py
 bot = fh.boundary.plane_at(-10, "y")
 right = fh.boundary.plane_at(10, "x")
 ~~~

-and `.timestepping` is used to reduce the time step size only at critical points in the simulation to accelerate the time integration.
+and the adaptive `.timestepping` module.

 ![stuff](examples/load_displacement_curve.png)